 On 10 December 2020, the European Council cleared the way for the final steps towards the adoption of the Next Generation recovery fund worth 750 billion euro.
 These urgently needed funds for the EU’s economic and social recovery during and after the COVID-19 pandemic are set to be disbursed as quickly as possible.

 What is the job of the European Commission during the crisis?

 It is important to realise that the European Commission has limited authority in the health sector.
 Basically, every member state is responsible for organising and financing its own health system.

 The main job of the European Commission is to help member states weather the crisis and make recommendations for joint action.
-It has done much to coordinate the actions of member states during the crisis, e.g. in the fields of public health, transport, border protection, the internal market and trade.
-The aim was to coordinate actions and ensure that the virus could be fought as effectively as possible.
-The European Commission works with businesses and member states to improve supplies of medical equipment (including protective equipment) throughout Europe.
-And the Commission has drawn up a road map for the gradual easing of restrictions so as to enable member states to take a coordinated approach.
+It is very actively involved in coordinating the actions of member states during the crisis, e.g. in the fields of public health, transport, border protection, the internal market and trade.
+The aim is to coordinate actions and ensure that actions to fight the virus are as effective as possible.

 Limiting the spread of the virus